shigebeyond/jkmvc/doc/http/controller.md

 An action method handles the current request, it contains all logic code for this request.

-Every action should call `res.render(sth)` to send sth to the browser, unless it redirected.
+Every action should call `res.renderXXX(sth)` to send sth to the browser, unless it redirected.

 A very basic action method that simply loads a [view](view) file.

 ```
 	public function indexAction()
 	{
-		res.render(view("user/detail")); // This will load webapps/user/detail.jsp
+		res.renderView(view("user/detail")); // This will load webapps/user/detail.jsp
 	}
 ```